PUBLIC FINANCE AND TRADE PROGRAMME

 Public Finance training activities strive to actively promote knowledge and understanding of financial governance, poverty reduction, debt management and prudent financial management among public officials and financial practitioners.
 A specific focus has been placed on the legal aspects of debt management and negotiation of financial transactions in order to assist Member States in addressing challenges relating to the achievement of the Millennium Development Goals (MDGs) as well as meeting their respective priorities in relation to Financing for Development.

 Through skills building and facilitating the cross-regional networking of officials and professionals in charge of trade-related issues, the Programme’s training activities contribute to bridging the knowledge gap and redressing some of the asymmetries between developed and developing countries in the role that they play in the multilateral trading system.

 International debates on intellectual property (IP) are becoming increasingly focused on the need to integrate a “development dimension” into IP policy making.
 An ongoing process in this direction is the implementation of the “WIPO Development Agenda”.
 By providing flexible training and networking opportunities through new ICT-based methodologies such as e-Learning, the Programme supports countries in effectively using IP policy to achieve sustainable development goals.

-Watch what our participants, partners, and course directors have to say about our online courses.
+Watch what our participants, partners, and course directors have to say about our online and face-to-face courses.